 - 1 medium eggplant (1 lb.), cut into 2-in. thick pieces

-1 red bell pepper, stemmed, seeded, and quartered
+- 1 medium red bell pepper, stemmed, seeded, and quartered

-1 yellow bell pepper, stemmed, seeded, and quartered
+- 1 medium yellow bell pepper, stemmed, seeded, and quartered

-Heat oven to 400˚.
-Heat oil in a 6-qt.
-Dutch oven over medium heat.
-Add herbes de Provence, garlic, onions, and bay leaf; cover and cook, stirring occasionally, until soft and fragrant, about 10 minutes.
+- Heat the oven to 400˚F. Heat the olive oil in a medium Dutch oven over medium heat.
+Add the herbes de Provence, garlic, onions, and bay leaf; cover and cook, stirring occasionally, until soft and fragrant, about 10 minutes.

-Increase heat to high; stir in the zucchini, eggplant, peppers, and tomatoes and season with salt and pepper.
-Uncover pot, transfer to the oven, and bake, stirring occasionally, until vegetables are tender and lightly browned, about 1 1⁄2 hours.
+- Turn up the heat to high; stir in the zucchini, eggplant, peppers, and tomatoes, and season with salt and black pepper to taste.
+Uncover the pot, transfer to the oven, and bake, stirring occasionally, until vegetables are tender and lightly browned, about 1½ hours.

-Stir in basil and parsley, transfer ratatouille to a serving bowl, and serve warm or at room temperature.
+- Remove the pot from the oven, then stir in the basil and parsley, and transfer the ratatouille to a wide bowl.
+Serve warm or at room temperature.